seagle0128/doom-modeline/README.md

 ;; Whether groups should be excluded when gnus automatically being updated.
 (setq doom-modeline-gnus-excluded-groups '("dummy.group"))

 ;; Whether display the IRC notifications.
-It requires `circe' or `erc' package.
+It requires `circe', `erc' or `rcirc' package.
 (setq doom-modeline-irc t)

 ;; Function to stylize the irc buffer names.
 (setq doom-modeline-irc-stylize 'identity)

+;; Whether to filter IRC notifications.
+It supports `circe' and `rcirc'.
+(setq doom-modeline-irc-priority-only nil)

 ;; Whether display the battery status.
 It respects `display-battery-mode'.
 (setq doom-modeline-battery t)